 My partner Miriam Garfinkle died on September 15, 2018.
-This is the eulogy I delivered at her memorial.
+This is the eulogy I delivered at her memorial on October 28.

-Miriam: you always had an extraordinary gift for bringing people together.
-You are still doing it today.
+Miriam always had an extraordinary gift for bringing people together.
+She is still doing it today.

 One thing that I always knew about Miriam is that she had amazing friends.
 I’ve come to realize that even more now.
 So many of you, family and friends, have rallied around in these difficult times.

 You should know that your love was tremendously important to Miriam in her final weeks and months.
 And it has been just as important to me in getting through this sad time.

 I think Miriam was able to connect with people so easily because she was genuinely interested in them, as individuals.
 She knew every person had their own story and she really wanted to know about you.